Join the Church

 Have an interview

-When you ask to become a member at Fraser Coast Baptist Church, an interview is arranged to be held between someone in leadership and yourself.
+When you ask to become a member at Fraser Coast Baptist Church, an interview may be arranged to be held between someone in leadership and yourself.
 It’s not meant to be a formal interview, but you will be asked to share your testimony and provide a recount of where and when you were baptised.
 You will be given time to ask any questions you may have about the constitution and a discussion will take place based on the things listed below.

 Take a Spiritual Gifts test